2000 United States presidential election in Alabama

 The 2000 United States presidential election in Alabama took place on November 7, 2000, and was part of the 2000 United States presidential election.
 Voters chose 9 representatives, or electors to the Electoral College, who voted for president and vice president.

-Alabama was won by Republican Governor George W. Bush with a 14.88% margin of victory.
+Alabama was won by Republican governor George W. Bush with a 14.88% margin of victory.
 He won the majority of counties and congressional districts in the state.
-Vice President Al Gore, the Democratic Party candidate, remains the last candidate of his party to win Choctaw, Colbert, Lawrence, and Jackson counties in a presidential election.

-As of the 2024 presidential election, this is the last time a Democrat won over 40 percent of the vote as a presidential candidate, as well as the last time the Republican nominee won less than 60 percent of the vote.
-It is also the last time that Alabama voted to the left of neighboring Mississippi.
+As of the 2024 presidential election, this is the last time that a Democrat has won over 40 percent of the vote in Alabama, or carried the counties of Choctaw, Colbert, Lawrence, and Jackson.
+This is also the last time that the Republican nominee has won less than 60 percent of the vote in the state, and the last time Alabama voted to the left of Mississippi.
+Bush became the first Republican to win the White House without carrying Montgomery County since Dwight D. Eisenhower in 1952.